arcus/Arcus_Labs_Orientation/arcus_orientation.md

 That means that something like Attempt 2 above might actually be sufficient, as long as you're asking for help from someone who has access to your computational lab.
 Whether you're going back and forth between your team members or working on an issue with Arcus staff, you can make your troubleshooting much more efficient by all working in the same environment with the same data.
 This can save your team a tremendous amount of time over the life of your project.

-### Appendix: What is this Documentation Built In?
+## Appendix: What is this Documentation Built In?

-As you learn about your lab, save a record of your studies and which resources are most valuable for your group.
+As you learn about your lab, you might find it useful to save a record of your studies and which resources are most valuable for your group.
 This can be a google doc, notebook, etc., whatever works best for you to keep track of your studies.

 If you like, you can even start by copying (or forking, if you're comfortable with GitHub!) this orientation document and then adding your own notes and deleting or editing parts that aren't useful to your group.
 If that's something you want to pursue, you'll find [a "raw" copy of this document on GitHub](https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md) --- copy/paste or download it and edit to make it your own.
 Or, if you're comfortable using GitHub, check out the repository for this and other Arcus Lab Orientation materials at [https://github.com/arcus/Arcus_Labs_Orientation](https://github.com/arcus/Arcus_Labs_Orientation).